Hidden zeros for particle/string amplitudes and the unity of colored scalars, pions and gluons: From Toy Models to The Real World Via Numerators and Zeros

 Amazingly, we will find that exactly the same patterns of zeros and an avatar of the factorization near zeros generalizes to all interesting theories of colored particles: the Non-linear Sigma Model (NLSM) for pions, as well as gluons in Yang-Mills theory (YM).
 In sections \ref{sec:FTNLSM} and \ref{sec:FTYM}, we explain how this generalization works.
 The universality of these zeros seen in other colored theories is especially surprising given that no obvious associahedron-ic formulation for these theories is known.

 However, as we will see, there {\it is} a beautiful reason for the universality of these zeros, which turn out to be deeply related to a surprising relation between these colored theories revealed upon understanding a unified ``stringy'' descriptions of all these amplitudes.
-These stringy generalizations inherit all the zeros and factorization patterns of the field theory amplitudes and in fact generalize them to infinite new families of zero/factorization patterns.
+These stringy generalizations have all the zeros and factorization patterns of the field theory amplitudes and in fact generalize them to infinite new families of zero/factorization patterns.
 They also allow us to see that amplitudes for colored scalars, pions, and gluons are all given by a single function, expanded about different points in the kinematic space.
 This remarkable connection between Tr$(\phi^3)$ scalars, pions, and gluons will be explored at length in sections \ref{sec:StringPhi} and \ref{sec:StringDelta}.
+This single function is originally known as the $n$-point Koba-Nielsen string amplitudes~\cite{Koba:1969rw}, thus the zeros and factorization properties of all these theories at tree level ultimately come from (bosonic) string theory.

 Our goal in this paper is to explain the hidden zero/factorization patterns in the simplest possible setting and use this to motivate the new descriptions for amplitudes of pions and gluons arising from a simple kinematic shift of the Tr$(\phi^3)$ theory.
 To keep the discussion as simple as possible, for the story of zeros and factorization we will focus on tree-level amplitudes; this will already be enough to suggest the kinematic shift relating all the colored theories, that naturally generalizes to all loop orders.
 With this impetus as a starting point, we will take up a detailed description of both the Non-linear Sigma Model and Yang-Mills amplitudes from this point of view in upcoming works \cite{NLSM,Gluons}.